AravDesai/Rust_Experiments/broken_url_finder/README.md

 + [ ] Use clap or cli-rs for clap -- rust specific toolings
 + [ ] use fewer strings -- type theory learnings
 + [ ] parallize your program -- system programming learnings

+in the form of a PR -- git learning